-The latest instructions and information from Flag Administrations and Port State Control Organisations on COVID-19 (Coronavirus) are detailed below.
+The latest instructions and information from IMO, Flag Administrations and Port State Control Organisations on COVID-19 (Coronavirus) are detailed below.

 Where there are no instructions shown for a particular Flag, please follow Class News 03/2020.
 This provides the general LR guidance on survey activity during the Coronavirus outbreak including survey extensions and postponements.